Radium Girls (film): Plot

 Eventually, Mr. Henry Berry agrees to represent the case of the dial painters.
 The trial proceeds and seems to be going well, but Bessie knows she needs stronger support for her side, so she seeks out Mr. Leech, the branch supervisor, who also had a secret relationship with Mary before her death.
 Bessie eventually finds Leech in the hospital, suffering of radium poisoning.
 After much convincing, Leech agrees to testify on behalf of the dial painters, because of the love he held for Mary.
 Yet, when he is called to the stand, he lies, saying he never had a relationship with Mary, and that he had never warned her of the dangers of radium.
 When Bessie asks him why he changed his testimony, he says that his sister died of cancer, and while he wasn't able to help or cure her, at least American Radium would provide for her children and grandchildren, so he had to help it survive.

 After the state trial judge grants American Radium a long extension on the negotiations, a federal judge who had taken an interest in the case negotiates a deal on behalf of the victims (by now dubbed the "Radium Girls").
 The girls are granted $10,000, each, and the factory in New Jersey will be shut down.
 The girls, with the exception of Bessie, are delighted.
 Bessie is reluctant to accept this deal, because she wants the impacts of the case to be further reaching - but, as Wiley says, "It is never over."
 All the girls end up signing the settlement.

-The epilogue states that radium was used to paint luminous clocks until the 1970s, that the judge who had negotiated the settlement was a stockholder in American Radium, that the Radium Girls case impacted labor law in the United States, and that if you place a Geiger counter over the grave of a Radium Girl, it will click for more than a thousand years.
+The epilogue states that radium was used to paint luminous clocks until the 1970s, that the judge who had negotiated the settlement was a stockholder in American Radium, that the Radium Girls case impacted labor law in the United States, and that a Geiger counter placed over the grave of a Radium Girl would click for more than a thousand years.